tbela99/gzip/README.md

 1. Enable CORS headers for cached resources
 1.  extend the list of file type supported by the cdn or cookieless domain
 1.  extend the list of file type supported by the url rewrite feature
-1. Add a third option for service worker (disable, enable, force removal). right now enable is handled as "force removal"
+1. Add a third option for service worker (disable, enable, force removal).
 1. Configure service worker route strategy per resource type from the Joomla administrator
+1. Fetch remote resources periodically (configurable) (css and javascript).
+This can be usefull for anaytic scripts and and hosted fonts.

 ## V2.2